 Important: Before you start configuring workflows, learn how to configure statuses.

-Workflow is a collection of statuses that items move through during their lifecycle.
-Unless a status is part of a workflow, users won't see it when they want to move an item to that status.
-In a freshrelease project, users can create multiple workflows, one for each and have one assigned to every item type.
+Workflow is a collection of statuses that tasks move through stages during their lifecycle.
+Unless a status is part of a workflow, users won't see it when they want to move a task to that particular status.
+In a freshrelease project, users can create multiple workflows, one for each and have one assigned to every task type.

-Some times there might be scenarios where you want a work item to go back to the previous state (eg: Code review -> Development).
-For these cases, you can setup a reverse status transition like,
+Note : Some times there might be scenarios where you want a task to go back to the previous state (eg: In review -> In progress).
+For these cases, you can setup a reverse status transition like, In review -> In progress as well.

 What are status transitions?